Financial Planning – A Beginners Guide to Plan Your Finances

 Common records include cash accounts, antique items of value, inventory, prepaid accounts and expenses, fixed assets, property plant and equipment (also known as PP&E), intangible assets, goodwill, intellectual property and accounts receivable etc.

-The traditional way to track your accounts is manually summarizing your data in spreadsheets, but this is easier when you have relatively small numbers.
+The traditional way to track your accounts is manually summarizing your data in spreadsheets, but this is easier when you have a relatively small number.

 Once you have established an inventory of sorts, you can easily gauge your most urgent needs and address them in that order.
 Doing so will make it convenient to transform your abstract needs into physical ones, thus allowing you to decide its priority level, what it’s worth and how to address it.

-✔ Start with short-term goals and maintain a log of how close you are to achieving it.
-It helps to motivate you.
+✔ Start with short-term goals and maintain a log of how close you are to achieving them- It helps keep you motivated.

-✔ Manage your money, plan your investments accordingly and stay aware of your unwanted spending.
+✔ Manage your money and plan your investments accordingly and stay aware of your unwanted spending.

-✔ Make a separate plan for each goal and save some money towards each goal every month.
+✔ Make a separate plan for each goal and save some money towards each of those goals every month.

-Determine which of your investments you actually are making the most profit on and which of them you can afford to lose.
-Don’t think of giving up an asset as a loss, since the time and effort that you now have can be devoted towards another priority thus taking you one-step closer to your goal.
+- Determine which of your investments you are making the most profit on and which of them you can afford to lose.
+Don’t think of giving up an asset as a loss, since the time and effort that you now have can be devoted towards another priority, thus taking you one-step closer to your goal.

-Start early.
-You don’t have to be over 35 with a work experience in double digits to start investing.
+- Start early.
+You don’t have to be over 35 years of age with a work experience in double digits to start investing.
 If financial security is your goal, it’s better to start investing early.

 ✔ After goal setting, and before starting to work towards their achievement, it is important know where you stand.